FC-Bringue/.github/profile/README.md

 ## :v: What can Moze do ?

+### The features :

+#### :notes: Music management (support only spotify)

+**Imagine launching your own playlist _enhanced by your users_** and creating the _ultimate playlist_ for them and yourself.

+Give a starting playlist and that's it.
+Then your customers will be able to add their favorite songs and vote for the ones they like best.

+And at the end of the day you can find your own enhanced playlist!

+#### :bulb: Light management (support only yeelights devices)

+It is important to you to offer the best experience to your customers, and the sense of light means a lot to you.

+Moze is here for you, with its integrated support you will be able to set up all your connected bulbs/lamps in a few clicks!

+#### :sparkles: Event handling

+It's _**THE** addition of moze_ with events, keep your customers busy and loyal and allow them to win prizes or play their music in ultimate priority.

+With a QR code, each customer can come and register on your party.
+Then all you have to do is activate the event when you want (you can also schedule it of course).

 ## :gear: How does it work?

 Simply create an account on _moze.app_ and let yourself be guided.